tari-project/tari/base_layer/contacts/examples/chat_client/README.md

 client.initialize().await;
 ```

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.